Muha-Ismail-M/Digital-Memory-Vault/README.md

 ## License

 No license file is included yet.
-If you plan to share or accept contributions, add a license (MIT / Apache-2.0) to make reuse terms explicit.